 - Wire Pass Trail: The Wire Pass Trail is a popular entry point into Buckskin Gulch.
 The hike is only 3.7 miles roundtrip but offers dramatic views and a narrow slot canyon.
 You’ll even find ancient Indian hieroglyphics on the canyon wall.
 Advanced permits are not required for this hike, but there is a self-pay station for day use.

 - Paria River Valley: This region is known for its colorful Paria Badlands.
-You can also explore the “Old Pahreah Townsite” ghost town.
+You can also explore the ghost town at the Old Pahreah Townsite.

 - Coyote Buttes: There are two separate areas for the Coyote Buttes.
 The Coyote Buttes North is located on the Arizona side of the border, and the Coyote Buttes South is located on the Utah side of the border.
 The famous “Wave” hike is located in Coyote Buttes North.
 Permits are required for hiking the buttes.
 Limited permits are released by a lottery system for “The Wave” trail.

 - White Pocket: White Pocket is a great alternative to The Wave.
 You’ll discover remote beauty, without casting your lot for a lottery permit.
-A high clearance 4WD vehicle is required to reach the trailhead.
+A high-clearance 4WD vehicle is required to reach the trailhead.
 The trail itself is only about 1-mile roundtrip.
 If you don’t have the right vehicle, consider booking a guided tour.
 Here is another tour option for you to compare.

 - Lower Hackberry Narrows: An easy 1.5-mile trail through a slot canyon with ankle-deep water.

-4. Belly of the Dragon Tunnel
+Belly of the Dragon Tunnel

 Mount Caramel Junction is about 20 minutes north of Kanab.
-This is the gateway town to Zion National Park.
+It is known as the gateway town to Zion National Park.
+However, its lesser-known claim to fame is the Thunderbird Restaurant, home of the “ho-made” pie.

-Its lesser-known claim to fame is the Thunderbird Restaurant, home of the “ho-made” pie.
 I just love quirky small towns like this.

 Most people just drive on through these small towns, but if you take the time to explore you may just find some unexpected gems.